A CBD Oil benefits list, plus my experience with this miracle worker. (Image below is of Equilibria)

 CBD Oil Benefits for Skin

 There a lot of research to support that CBD suppresses your body’s inflammatory response (that will come up in a lot of other benefits on this list, too!).
 But what you might not realize is that a lot of acne is an inflammatory condition, so it makes sense that CBD could help!
-I also want to learn more about how it might help with anti-aging and sensitive skin… but I need to do a little bit more digging on those subjects.
+I also want to learn more about how it might help with anti-aging and sensitive skin.
+I need to do a little bit more digging on those subjects, though.